Metimol1/VisionCraft/README.md

 }
 ```

-The response to this request will contain a bytecode to the generated images.
+The response to this request will contain a bytecode of the generated image.

 **Python Example:**